cncf/devstats-helm/devstats-linodes-migration-step-by-step.md

 watch 'kubectl get po | grep provision'   # Ctrl-C when Completed kubectl exec -it debug -- bash -c "ONLY=\"\$(cat ./devstats-helm/all_prod_dbs.txt)\" RESTORE_FROM='https://devstats.cncf.io' NOBACKUP='' ./devstats-helm/restore_artificial_all.sh"
 ```

+The helpers already pass `ghapiRecentRange=$API_CATCHUP_RANGE` (§3.0), so these two
+re-provisions also re-heal API-only state (labels/milestones/state) for the whole window
+since their Monday dumps - the other ~86 projects were healed the same way during §3.9
+and stay current via hourly syncs.

 Go/no-go now (13:00): 3.11 checklist still green + the two deltas restored → GO.